Huntington’s disease is a very complex genetic condition which requires specialist care.

 Cath Stanley, Chief Executive of the Huntington’s Disease Association

-From changes in mood, including lack of drive, to difficulties with speech, swallowing and involuntary movements, our experienced nursing staff work to reduce the impact of a person’s symptoms.
-Communication difficulties are overcome with support from community speech and language therapists, with assistive technologies and equipment for managing communication, safety and comfort - including communication aids - identified and put in place.
-Special care is given to food, with high calorie diets used effectively to prevent weight loss and modifi ed diets developed to reduce the risks associated with swallowing.
+Difficulties in communication are overcome with support from speech and language therapists; assistive technologies and equipment for management of communication are identified and put into place.
+Special care is also given to nutrition; calorie management is effectively used to prevent excessive weight loss, and diets can be modified to reduce risks associated with swallowing.

-- reduce feelings of frustration by responding quickly to requests
+- Reduce an individual’s feelings of frustration, by responding quickly to requests

-- leave extra time for comprehension and completion of tasks
+- Create additional time for comprehension and completion of tasks

-- encourage independence by offering assistance, without taking over
+- Encourage independence by offering assistance; but do not take over

-Some Exemplar homes bring together NHS specialist consultant neurologists, psychologists, GPs and Huntington’s Disease Association experts at quarterly in-home clinics.
-Hosting clinics at Exemplar homes avoids changes in routine and the frustration of long hospital waits.
-Service users benefit from expert consultant care in a familiar environment.
+Many of our care homes bring together specialist consultant neurologists, psychologists and Huntington’s Disease Association experts at in-home clinics.
+Hosting these clinics prevents distress in changes to routine, and the frustration of long hospital waiting times.
+Service users and families benefit from expert consultant care in a familiar, friendly environment.